rajat343/cmpe_272_rajat/hello_world_microservice/README.md

 ## World Service

-To build docker image for world-service, go to the world directory and run below commands. docker build -t world-service -f world.Dockerfile .
+To build docker image for world-service, go to the world directory and run below commands.

+docker build -t world-service -f world.Dockerfile .

-Run the image using below command docker run -d --name world-container --network my_network -p 3002:3002 world-service
+Run the image using below command:

-(If container is running you could test it by going to url http://localhost:3002/world => return "World") docker tag world-service:latest rajatmishra343/world-service:latest docker push rajatmishra343/world-service:latest
+docker run -d --name world-container --network my_network -p 3002:3002 world-service (If container is running you could test it by going to url http://localhost:3002/world => returns "World")

+For kubernetes we need to push it to the docker hub.
+Use below commands to tag the image:

+docker tag world-service:latest rajatmishra343/world-service:latest

+Use below commands to push the image:

+docker push rajatmishra343/world-service:latest

 ## Aggregator service

+To build docker image for aggregator-service, go to the aggregator directory and run below commands.

+docker build -t aggregator-service -f aggregator.Dockerfile .

+Run the image using below command:

-docker build -t aggregator-service -f aggregator.Dockerfile . docker run -d --name aggregator-container --network my_network -p 3003:3003 aggregator-service (If container is running you could test it by going to url http://localhost:3003/helloworld => return "Hello World") docker tag aggregator-service:latest rajatmishra343/aggregator-service:latest docker push rajatmishra343/aggregator-service:latest
+docker run -d --name aggregator-container --network my_network -p 3003:3003 aggregator-service (If container is running you could test it by going to url http://localhost:3003/helloworld => returns "Hello World")

+For kubernetes we need to push it to the docker hub.
+Use below commands to tag the image:

+docker tag aggregator-service:latest rajatmishra343/aggregator-service:latest

+Use below commands to push the image:

+docker push rajatmishra343/aggregator-service:latest

 Now all 3 docker images are added to docker hub